ErrandGoApp/errandgo-ramp-escrow-contract/README.md

 # ErrandGo Soroban Contract

-ErrandGo is a Soroban smart contract that powers escrow-based errands, fiat on-ramp/off-ramp settlement, reserve liquidity management, and automated commission distribution for the ErrandGo ecosystem.
+This is ErrandGo's escrow, errand management and payment contract.
+It powers ErrandGo's escrow-based errands, fiat on-ramp/off-ramp settlement, reserve liquidity management, payments and automated commission distribution for the ErrandGo ecosystem.

 The contract enables a marketplace where: